leMstrx/emotionless/README.md

 ### What is left to do?
 - Creating own wallet
 - Create Fetch_new_token_accounts method with logic to find newly created token accounts -> Difficult with rate limiting
-- COMMITMENT to "confirmed"
+- COMMITMENT to "confirmed" DONE
 - Connecting new Keypairs
 - Connection to Solana Blockchain
 - Safety Checks
 - Switch from devnet to beta-mainnet
 - Run Bot in a task